This page includes information on the OpenTok.js 2.0 library. For information on the latest version (2.2) of the OpenTok.js library, see this page.

 For details on the OpenTok.js API, see the OpenTok.js library reference.

 Support for TURN over TCP This feature enables audio-video communication for clients in network environments where UDP traffic is restricted.
 A TURN server relays audio-video streams to punch through firewalls (when necessary).
 With TURN over TCP, audio-video streams can be sent and received in environments where UDP traffic is restricted.
 Note that a video stream can be higher quality when sent over UDP than when sent over TCP, so TCP is used only when UDP is not available.
 Currently, TURN over TCP is not available for clients using Firefox.
 (We anticipate that it will be available in Firefox 28.)
-For more information about support for TURN over TCP, see our blog post.

 In Chrome, hiding an element that contains a Publisher or Subscriber (by setting the